top of page

 • Two medications running simultaneously

-• Clear overlapping start and stop times
+• Overlapping start and stop times in the MAR

-• Documentation supporting same IV line administration
+• Documentation supporting administration through the same IV line

 The 2026 Timing Rule Reality